-Encroachment applications for the replacement of an existing float home (IDAPA 20.03.04.020.04) or adding another story to an existing float home shall require a new encroachment permit and proof of local building permits (IDAPA 20.03.04.015.10.c).
+Encroachment applications for the replacement of an existing float home (IDAPA 20.03.04.020.04) or adding another story to an existing float home requires a new encroachment permit and proof of local building permits (IDAPA 20.03.04.015.10.c).
+A float home can add as many floors as they choose, but are limited by the requirement for engineered drawings.
+An engineer would not allow a float home to have more levels than it could reasonably have within that footprint and still be buoyant.